West Kirby Grammar School

 What stands out

 The area includes both boys' and girls' schools, but no co-ed option.
 Much of the area is still tied together by the Wirral route, but the tests themselves are not identical across every school.
-Distance and catchment rules matter at many of these schools.
-Several of the schools here are very competitive.
+Catchment rules vary between schools.
+Competition varies noticeably across the area.

 Area shape